 '''

+CLIPS> (clear)

 CLIPS> (unwatch facts)

-CLIPS> (clear)

 CLIPS> (assert (animal-is duck))

-<Fact-1>

-'''

-'''

-CLIPS>
+<Fact-0>

-(defrule duck
+CLIPS> (defrule duck

-(animal-is duck)
+(animal-is duck))

 =>

 (assert (sound-is quack)))

 CLIPS>

 '''

 If you type in the rule correctly as shown, you should see the CLIPS prompt reappear.
 Otherwise, you'll see an error message.
 If you get an error message, it is likely that you misspelled a keyword or left out a parenthesis.
 Remember, the number of left and right parentheses always must match in a statement.